www.acecrc.org.au Estimating Sea-level Extremes in an Uncertain Future

 Estimating Sea-Level Extremes in an Uncertain Future

 We are living in a world in which sea level is rising and will continue to rise for centuries.
-However, methods for managing the coastal zone have traditionally assumed that sea level is a constant.
+However, methods for managing the coastal zone have traditionally assumed that sea level remains constant.
 New techniques are therefore required for designing, planning and policymaking in this changing environment.

 Copyright | Disclaimer | Contact Us